Use Case

 Typical AI-built SaaS audit

-• ·No Open Graph — social shares show blank cards
+• No Open Graph — social shares show blank cards or just the domain

 What this does not promise